mne-tools/mne-python/doc/install/contributing.rst

    make: *** No targets specified and no makefile found.
 Stop.

-If you don’t see this or something similar:
+If you don't see this or something similar:

 .. sidebar::
    If you get: